robomq/robomq.io/docs/WebSTOMP.md

 Step 1 is to establish a connection with [robomq.io](http://www.robomq.io) broker.
 In constructor of SockJS, protocol can be "http" or "https", they use different ports.
 In `connect()` function, third parameter is callback function on connect, fourth is callback function on error.
+Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because [robomq.io](http://www.robomq.io) broker won't send heartbeat to client.

 	var webSock = new SockJS(protocol + "://" + host + ":" + port + "/stomp");
 	client = Stomp.over(webSock);
+	client.heartbeat.outgoing = 60000;
+	client.heartbeat.incoming = 0;
 	client.connect(username, password, onConnect, onError, vhost);

 Step 2 is to send inputted messages to the inputted destination.